Alexandria's founded by Alexander

 Another interesting feature is the Roman Bathhouse, where a large floor mosaic depicts the Twelve Labors of Heracles with life-size human figures.
 It was excavated in late 2020 and dated to the 2nd century AD.
 The rectangular mosaic with an apse-like recess at one end measures 21.95 x 7.92 meters, which would typically fit the layout of a Caldarium.

-The reports also mention a statue of Nike, the goddess of victory, that I have not seen at the Museum of Alanya.
+The reports also mention a statue of Nike, the goddess of victory, that I have not seen at the Museum of Alanya at the time of my visit.

 By the end of 2025, a huge Stadium from the 2nd or 3rd century AD was discovered, when Syedra reached its height.
 It is about 190 meters long and 16 meters wide and can accommodate 2,000-3,000 people.
 Since it was cut into the solid rock, it remained hidden till now.